 - Piano Lounge, lap-dancing venue - acting in series of reviews, prosecutions and late-hours appeal (exception to stress) and review

 - Test Bed and Doodle Bar, Wandsworth - major licence application for arts and entertainment complex

 - Lingfield Park and Folkestone Racecourses - premises licence applications and advisory work

 - Fridge Bar, Brixton - premises licence review and appeal

-- Opium Lounge, Romford - UK's first summary/expedited review of Premises Licence
+- Opium Lounge, Romford - UK's first hearing of a summary/expedited review

 - HSE v Alpha & Festival Fireworks - appeal against revocation of explosives licence following the fireworks explosion in Lewes in which two firemen were killed.